shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 1.md

 - **Red flag**: Cannot find extracted content in source

 ### 7. Enum Validation (MAJOR if multiple)
-- All enum values from approved comprehensive lists?
+- All enum values from the approved lists defined above?
 - Language-specific enums match `proceduralLanguage`?
-- **Check these enums**:
+- **Check these fields**:
-  - `parties[].type`: NATURAL_PERSON, LEGAL_ENTITY, PUBLIC_AUTHORITY, OTHER, UNCLEAR
-  - `parties[].proceduralRole`: Language-specific (FR: DEMANDEUR, APPELANT, DEMANDEUR EN CASSATION, MINISTERE PUBLIC, etc. / NL: EISER, APPELLANT, EISER IN CASSATIE, OPENBAAR MINISTERIE, etc.)
-  - `arguments[].treatment`: Language-specific (FR: ACCEPTE, REJETE, IRRECEVABLE, SANS OBJET, etc. / NL: AANVAARD, VERWORPEN, NIET-ONTVANKELIJK, ZONDER VOORWERP, etc.)
-  - `currentInstance.outcome`: Language-specific (FR: FOND�, CASSATION, CONFIRMATION, IRRECEVABILITE, etc. / NL: GEGROND, CASSATIE, BEVESTIGING, NIET ONTVANKELIJKHEID, etc.)
+  - `parties[].type`: From universal type list (6 values including DE_FACTO_ASSOCIATION)
+  - `parties[].proceduralRole`: Must use correct language variant with underscores (14 FR values, 14 NL values)
+  - `arguments[].treatment`: Must use correct language variant with underscores (8 FR values, 8 NL values)
+  - `currentInstance.outcome`: Must use correct language variant (see comprehensive lists above)

-- **Red flag**: 3+ invalid enum values or consistent language mismatches
+**Red flag (MAJOR)**: 3+ invalid enum values or wrong language variant used

+**Acceptable edge case**: Procedural admissibility decisions may use "AUTRE/ANDERE" for outcome since specific procedural values are not currently in the enum.
+Flag as MINOR issue only if decision is clearly procedural-only.

 ### 8. Schema Compliance (MAJOR)
 - `facts` is single string (not array)?